KlinsSimon/alx-system_engineering-devops/0x00-shell_basics/README.md

-script that changes the working directory to the previous one
+script that lis all files in long format